nrgsghanei2001/Information_Retrieval_Systems/readme.md

-# Information Retrieval Mini-Projects
+Information Retrieval Mini-Projects

-This repository contains five mini-projects exploring different subjects and methods in **Information Retrieval Systems**.
+This repository contains five mini-projects exploring different subjects and methods in Information Retrieval Systems.
 Each project focuses on implementing core concepts, algorithms, and models used in modern search engines and text processing.

 ---

-## 📂 Projects Overview
+📂 Projects Overview

-### 1. Inverted Index, Positional Index, Boolean Queries, and Proximity Queries
+1. Inverted Index, Positional Index, Boolean Queries, and Proximity Queries
-- **Objective:** Implement search engine components for documents, including inverted and positional indexes, to handle Boolean and proximity queries.
+- Objective: Implement search engine components for documents, including inverted and positional indexes, to handle Boolean and proximity queries.
 - **Approach:**
   - Developed an **inverted index** for efficient term-based searching.
   - Created a **positional index** to support phrase and proximity queries.